-Tortosa is the capital of the Baix Ebre.
-The municipality consists of several entities population of the central core, which are: Jesus, Campredó, Bítem, the Reguers and Vinallop.
+Tortosa is the capital of the Baix Ebre region.
+The municipality is made up of several population entities apart from the central nucleus, which are the following: Jesús, Campredó, Bítem, los Reguers and Vinallop.

-Located next to the River Ebro, near the mouth and the beginning of Delta, Tortosa brings economic, cultural and social life of the lower Ebro, in addition to its commercial center and largest service.
+Located next to the Ebro river, near the mouth and at the beginning of the Delta, Tortosa brings together the economic, cultural and social life of the lower part of the Ebro, as well as being its most important commercial and service center.
 And be the episcopal seat of the territory.

-In Tortosa find buildings declared National Monuments and palaces along with the best set of the Principality Renaissance make your visit a must.
-Ebro is also navigable for tourism from tortosino river dock.
+In Tortosa we find buildings and palaces declared National Monuments that together with the best Renaissance complex in the Principality make your visit a must.
+In addition, the Ebro is navigable for tourism from the Tortosa river pier.

-So include the Castillo de la Suda, currently National Parador, located 59 meters above sea level.
-Have a great Andalusian influence and the only cemetery uncovered from the Arab period in Catalonia.
+That is why we highlight the Castillo de la Suda, currently a National Parador, located 59 meters above sea level.
+It has a great Andalusian influence and the only open-air cemetery from the Arab period in Catalonia.

-In Tortosa find other fortifications among which are the fort of pliers seventeenth century and is north of the city fortifications Sitjar also seventeenth century, where we find three forts and a large fossada, the forts situated in front of Orleans of the Sitjar and were conquered by these I wear during the War of Spanish Succession in 1708, several sections of wall that mentioned the wall Remolins and Trail, and finally, several towers: the Lamb, the the Priors, the source of Campredó or Fifth, Carrova tower, and the tower of Gassia Fullola.
+In Tortosa we find other fortifications among which we highlight the Tenalles fort from the 17th century and which is to the north of the city; the Sitjar fortifications, also from the 17th century, where we find three forts and a large moat, the Orleans forts located in front of those of Sitjar and which were conquered by this duke during the War of the Spanish Succession in 1708; several sections of the wall, of which we have mentioned the Remolins and El Rastre walls, and, finally, several towers: the Corder tower, the Priors tower, the Campredó or Fuente de Quinto tower, the Carrova tower, the Gassia tower and that of Fullola.

-The city also hosts several palaces and noble houses.
-The Palau Montagut, Romanesque Bishop's Palace, the palace DESPUIG The Oriol Palace, Capmany, the House-palace Abaria-Aldana and Oliver Palau Boteller.
-And three royal colleges located in the same street, Santo Domingo, the College St. James and St. Matthias, the Colegio de San Jorge and Santo Domingo and the Santo Domingo Church.
+The city is also home to several palaces and noble houses.
+The Palau Montagut, the Romanesque Episcopal Palace, the Despuig Palace, the Oriol Palace, Capmany, the Abària-Aldana Palace-House and the Oliver de Boteller Palace.
+And three royal colleges located on the same street, Santo Domingo, the College of San Jaime and San Matías, the College of San Jorge and Santo Domingo and the church of Santo Domingo.

-We should also mention that there are a large number of civilian buildings from different eras and are relevant within the city: the Convent of Santa Clara, the medieval market, the municipal market, Villa Mercedes, Sabate Clinic and more.
+It should also be mentioned that there are a large number of civil buildings from different periods and that are relevant within the city: the Santa Clara Convent, the medieval market, the municipal market, Villa Mercedes, Clínica Sabaté and many more.

-As a celebration of Tortosa, include the Renaissance Festival which is held for 4 days during the second half of July and in the splendor of the city is represented in the sixteenth century.
+As Tortosa festivity, it is worth mentioning the Renaissance Festival that is celebrated for 4 days during the second half of July and in which the splendor of the city during the 16th century is represented.